 A not for profit cemetery

-The cemetery is managed by a Board of Trustees appointed by the Governor in Council for five year terms.
-The nine current Board members [show members] come from all walks of life and backgrounds, and offer their services to the cemetery as volunteers.
+The cemetery is managed by a Board appointed by the Governor in Council for five year terms.
+The eleven current Board members [show members] come from all walks of life and backgrounds, and offer their services to the cemetery as volunteers.

 The Trust is pleased to share its strategic direction with the community.